Machine Unlearning via Information Theoretic Regularization

+See a proof in Appendix \ref{a:proof_monotonicity_sigma}.
 As a result, the information quantifications discussed above are naturally monotone w.r.t.\ the fineness of the generated sigma-algebra: See Lemma~\ref{l:monotonicity} for the formal result.
-Informally, Lemma~\ref{l:monotonicity} shows how entropy increases as the sigma-algebra becomes finer, while conditional entropy decreases, indicating reduced uncertainty.
-Similarly, mutual information, KL-divergence, and conditional probability energy increase, reflecting enhanced informativeness and predictive utility.
+Informally, Lemma~\ref{l:monotonicity} shows that conditioning on a finer sigma-algebra reduces conditional uncertainty and increases information-based or energy-based measures of predictive informativeness.